-Following are some randomly selected stories as well as other items that may be used in the forthcoming history of Esko and Thomson Township.
-As of November 2012, the manuscript is being edited.
-Watch this space for additional samplers as the project moves towards completion.
+Following are randomly selected stories as well as other items that came to light as we researched the forthcoming history of Esko and Thomson Township.

 ESKO’S CORNER: A ONE-MINUTE HISTORY

 On May 7, 1926, The Spotlight, the student newspaper that served the community for 60 years, ran a story headlined “Growth of Esko’s Corner.”
 Published the day after the Arrowhead Co-op Creamery opened, it exuded pride in the fledgling community.

 “Fifty years ago when our forefathers and parents came to live here this was one mass of wilderness.
 Gradually, the forest was cleared, homes built, land tilled, cattle raised and roads built.

 “A school was needed for teaching the children, so a one-room school was built.
 To support the needs of the community, Esko’s store and then Hjalmer Mattinen’s store was erected.

 "After the fire of 1918, the Lincoln School was erected to replace the one-room school.
 The children did not have to walk anymore for horse-driven buses hauled them to school.
 Horses needed shoeing, therefore a blacksmith shop was built.

 “The people were not contented with gravel roads, thus the pavement was made.
 People of the community are successful farmers and cattle raisers.
 Therefore the creamery was built which opened for business Thursday, May 6, 1926.

 “Within the last few weeks we find a garage, a shoemakers’s shop and two homes being completed to add further to the growth of Esko’s Corner.”

 EARLY SETTLERS’ SHOPPING CENTER